+© Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 Page 12 of 76

-~15,000 in Scotland (total 179,000 across the UK) (absolute numbers reflecting the relative size of the underlying populations).
+Northern Ireland and ~15,000 in Scotland (total 179,000 across the UK) (absolute numbers reflecting the relative size of the underlying populations).
 Numbers approached will be increased if the consent rate is lower to achieve the target enrolment.
 In total, to achieve this, to 12 April 2021, we recruited 371,996 individuals from 182,007 households in England, plus 23,461 individuals from 11,957 households in Wales, 12,687 individuals from 6,311 households in Northern Ireland and 32,206 individuals from 17,936 households in Scotland.
 To January 2021, between 10-20% of those recruited also provided blood samples as well as swab samples, with the remainder giving swabs only.
 From February 2021, we asked a representative sample of those already recruited to the study but only giving swabs to also give blood at their monthly visits, and for everyone giving blood to stay in the study until April 2022.
-The blood target is to achieve up to ~125,000 people providing blood samples every month in England, and up to ~7,500, ~5,500 and ~12,000 per month in Wales, Northern Ireland and Scotland (~150,000 in total across the UK) through to April 2022 (absolute numbers reflecting the relative size of the underlying populations).

-From April 2021 onwards, we will continue to maintain the targets for both swab results per fortnight and blood results per month above through to April 2022 by

-- inviting everyone who is currently active in the study to remain on monthly follow-up visits until April 2022 (additional consent) - inviting additional households who are only giving swabs at their monthly visits to additionally give blood by fingerprick at these visits until April 2022 (additional consent) - until January 2022, inviting new households to join the study and have follow-up visits up until April 2022 in order to replace participants who stop follow-up or supplement current numbers in order to maintain targets despite possible missed visits.

-Planned Study Period

-Depending on the consent/assent provided by each individual participant, their involvement may be

-- for one home visit only (cross-sectional survey) - for five home visits (cross-sectional survey then optional to repeat visits every week for the next month) - for at least 6 home visits (cross-sectional survey then optional to repeat visits every week for the next month and then monthly through to April 2022.
+The blood target is to achieve up to ~125,500 adults 16 years and older with blood test results every month in England, and up to ~7,500, ~4,500 and ~12,500 per month in Wales, Northern Ireland and Scotland (~150,000 in total across the UK) through to April 2022 (absolute numbers reflecting the relative size of the underlying populations).
+Where an adult in the household is already giving blood, from September 2021 we will also ask children and young people aged 5-15 years, whether they would be happy to give a sample of blood.
+For those aged 5-15 years, so older esting, corresponding to ~4,000 children aged 5-9 years and ~7,000 older From April 2021 onwards, we will continue to maintain the targets for both swab results per fortnight and blood results per month hore.
+From April 2021 onwards, we will continue to maintain the targets for both swab results per fortnight and blood results per month above through to April 2022 (additional consent) inviting additional households who are only giving swabs at their monthly follow-up visits until April 2022 in order to repl have follow-up visits up until April 2022 in order to replace participants who stop follow-up or supplement current numbers in order to maintain targets despite possible missed visits.
+Planned Study Period Depending on the consent/assent provided by each individual participant, their involvement may be for one home visit only (cross-sectional survey) for five home visits (cross-sectional survey then optional to repeat visits every week for the next month) for at least 6 home visits (cross-sectional survey then optional to repeat visits every week for the next month and then monthly through to April 2022.
 All participants would have follow-up through available routine electronic health records for one year from their final study visit to assess use of healthcare, results from tests for COVID-19 infection done within the NHS and equivalent bodies in Devolved Administrations, and mortality.
 Consent for this electronic follow-up is required to join the study.

+© Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019